Boron Mining Processes

 The mining of boron ore has a long and fascinating history.
-As stated in “An Introduction to Boron” by William G. Woods from the Office of Environmental Health and Safety, the University of California, Turkey’s borate industry began in 1865 with the mining of calcium pandermite.
+As stated in Environmental Health and Safety, Turkey’s borate industry began in 1865 with the mining of calcium pandermite.
 Several deposits were found across America at about this same time (1878), including ulexite and colemanite near Death Valley by the United States Geological Survey.

 It was not until 1906 that commercial mining began.
 The Kramer deposit—now known as Boron-California was first discovered during 1913 when it consisted primarily of molybdenum ore, but soon afterward, tincal ores appeared.
 However, the mining did not last for more than three years due to heavy competition from nearby mines at Trona Pinnacles and Searles Lake and financial difficulties during World War I, which caused its closure shortly after 1916.

 In 1926 another attempt had been made by Vanadium Corporation with little success because regulations required an expensive treatment process before export could take place.
 Later the mining continued.

 In the early days of boron mining, it was discovered that borax would cause a person to go into shock in large quantities.
 It also caused severe irritation and dry skin among those who used it on their clothes or other whitening items.
 At first, this led many people not to be receptive because they were so concerned with how harsh these compounds could be for one’s health.

 This discovery changed everything, though, as scientists took notice of its properties, such as detergent building agents, which are very useful nowadays due to more environmentally friendly products becoming available over time whose effect is less harmful than common bleach chemical treatments.